 In one generation, the place of Christianity within culture dramatically shifted as we experienced what theologians and sociologists of religion call the “death of Christendom.”
 Christendom isn’t Christian faith.
 Christendom is the culture that supports Christian faith, giving Christianity privilege, priority, and place in our society.
 Christendom was the Los Angeles Times publishing a week’s worth of Bible readings in 1963, and thousands of small towns being developed with a library, courthouse and the “First Church of (whoever got there first)” in the middle of the town square.
 Christendom was churches who were thriving because everybody in town knew that your boss at work would be taking notice of who was a good “church goer.”
 Where everybody, including most non-Christians, all held pretty similar Christian values.
 Most of us had been trained by seminaries and in denominational structures that believed that if we focused our attention in this Christendom world on good preaching of the Scriptures, attentive pastoral care, and a few relevant programs for kids and youth then all will be well.

 But over the past generation, those assumptions have been called into question.
 Churches of all kinds have seen diminishing attendance.
-Millennials are leaving the churches that raised them at the rate of 1 million a year and the growth of “nones”—those who when asked on demographic from what religion they belonged to, were beginning to answer “none” were climbing at skyrocketing rates.
+Millennials are leaving the churches that raised them at the rate of 1 million a year and the growth of “nones”—those who when asked from what religion they belonged to, were beginning to answer “none” were climbing at skyrocketing rates.
 Many of us began to realize that the training that we received needed to be augmented with a different kind of leadership.

 And the pace of change was just speeding up.